CZ-NIC/knot/doc/configuration.rst

 ``synth_record`` - Automatic forward/reverse records
 ----------------------------------------------------

-This module is able to synthetise either forward or reverse records for given prefix and subnet.
+This module is able to synthesize either forward or reverse records for given prefix and subnet.

-Records are synthetised only if the query can't be satisfied from the zone.
+Records are synthesized only if the query can't be satisfied from the zone.
 Both IPv4 and IPv6 are supported.

 *Note: long names are snipped for readability.*